 3. Freezing Cooked Chicken Is Also A Good Choice

 In case you cannot finish them within 4 days, you can consider freezing your cooked food.
 But should you freeze chicken salad?
 Well, there are various notices that you need to know as well.

+How about freezing your fried chicken?
+Yes, you can also store frozen fried chicken.
 And with the below 2 steps, you can ensure that your cooked chicken will be safe in the freezer.